 New York Celebrates Water Week

 Water Week is a time to think about how fortunate we are for the state's abundant water resources and how we can all help protect, restore and conserve it.
-Water Week is May 5 - 11 in 2013, and the theme this year is, "The Power of Water".
+Water Week is May 4 - 10 in 2014 and the theme is "Water Recreation in New York".
 The Division of Water will celebrate Water Week by sending a "Special Edition" message to its MakingWaves listserve highlighting a different water-related topic each day.

-The Water Week topics this year are:
+Water Week topics on this page:

 If you want to see past MakingWaves information, go to the Division of Water homepage.
 MakingWaves announcements are posted for approximately 30 days.